 - 1. Create a <technology>-cells.net file.
 Add entries for each cell in the new target cell library.
 This step may be automated. - 2.
 Create a gate-mappings file for the abs-gate operators that are available in the library.
-Mappings must be provided for anything that is used by the abs descriptions or any logic required to generate helpers by balsa-make-helpers such as and, or, nor, inverter, xor, buffer, 2-1-mux, 1-2demux, transparent-latch, tristate-inverter, tristate-buffer, and keeper inverters.

-If the cell library contains asynchronous cells such as c-elements, s-elements or mutexs they should be be put here as well, otherwise less efficient versions will be generated by balsa-make-helpers out of standard cells.

-- 3. Create a component.abs file including a link to the common components.abs.
-If keeperinverters are not available add single rail implementations of Variable, CallMux and CaseFetch components. - 4.
+Mappings must be provided for anything that is used by the abs descriptions or any logic required to generate helpers by balsa-make-helpers such as and, or, nor, inverter, xor, buffer, 2-1-mux, 1-2demux, transparent-latch, tristate-inverter, tristate-buffer, and keeper inverters. - If the cell library contains asynchronous cells such as c-elements, s-elements or mutexs they should be be put here as well, otherwise less efficient versions will be generated by balsa-make-helpers out of standard cells. - 3.
+Create a component.abs file including a link to the common components.abs.
+If keeper-inverters are not available add single rail implementations of Variable, CallMux and CaseFetch components. - 4.
 Create a configuration file. - 5.
 Install the skeleton implementation (or copy it to share /tech) - 6.
 Set the environment variable BALSATECH to the new technology.
-Run balsa-makehelpers to produce two files: a balsa-cells.net file and a gate-mappings file.
-These files contain the descriptions and the mappings of the new cells that have been created by balsamake-helpers and must be concatenated to the original files in the technologies. - 7.
+Run balsa-make-helpers to produce two files: a new full balsa-cells.net and a gate-mappings file that must be concatenated to the existing file as it only contains new mappings for cells that have been implemented by balsa-make-helpers the reason why these files are handled differently by balsa-make-helpers is historical and of course has been forgotten. - 7.
 Create a new balsa-mgr.cfg file using the template, in the common directory.

 Adding more implementation styles is not easy: New descriptions must be made for each component, and the backend scheme code must be updated to inform the system about the structure of channels within the new style.
-A brief specification of the handshake components can be found in <balsa-home>/doc/components.txt.
-An example description is given in "Example," on page 115
+A brief specification of the handshake components can be found in <base>balsa-home>/doc/components.txt.
+An example description is given in "Example," on page 113